theo-armour/pages/05-history-and-events/dawn-of-everything.md

 tags #history #graeber #dawnOfEverything #anthropology

->A New History of Humanity
+>Dawn of Everything - A New History of Humanity

 * https://us.macmillan.com/books/9780374157357/thedawnofeverything